Junk Journal Supplies Organisation (Sort It Out Saturday Video Series)

 Week 5: Packaging and Bits & Bobs

-I shared how I’ve got all my packaging organized by type of item, such as all envelopes together, future journal covers, windowed packaging, etc. I’m also keeping my packaging contained within other packaging that might one day be journal covers – so I’m hitting two birds with one stone so to speak.
+I’m also keeping my packaging contained within other packaging that might one day be journal covers – so I’m hitting two birds with one stone so to speak.

-I then shared how I organize my small pieces of ephemera and other bits and bobs such as stickers, fussy cuts, labels and beads.
+I then shared how I organise my small pieces of ephemera and other bits and bobs such as stickers, fussy cuts, labels and beads.
 They’re housed within plastic drawers and boxes so I can easily see what I’ve got and keep like with like.

 Craft room update